affeproffs/SetupEnv/README.md

 bash 2.sh
 ```

-The script installs the following:
+The script optionally installs the following:

 - node
 - npm